-Attested: AI iter 15 Moriduno; RC Moriduno; Peutinger Ridumo
+Attested: AI iter 15 Moriduno (Muriduno in the erroneous duplication in iter 12); RC Moriduno; Peutinger Ridumo

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited: 10 June 2019